synclounge/synclounge/README.md

 	* Enter IP:PORT/URL of PT Server
 		* ``http://URL:PORT``
 	* Enter room name + password (if applicable)
+		* Rooms are created and destroyed on the fly - there is no need to 'create' a room
 	* If you see a STAR next to your name you are the host.

 Once the above is done you're all set!
 Depending on whether you're the host or a participant will determine your next steps: